ChInMoY369/Student-exam-analysis/README.md

 - **Matplotlib** – for basic data visualization
 - **Seaborn** – for advanced and aesthetically pleasing plots
 - **Jupyter Notebook**

 ---

-## 📈 HTML Visualization Preview

-📂 [Download and open the notebook preview](Preview/HTML.html) to see the full analysis with all visualizations.

----